ShayanAkhtar/AlphaFit_App/README.md

 2. Create a new account or log in with your existing Firebase credentials.
 3. Explore the exercise categories and select an exercise to view details.
 4. Follow the provided instructions and animations to perform the exercise correctly.
+5. Read articles on diet plans to gain insights into proper nutrition and achieve fitness goals.
-5. Schedule exercises by adding them to your daily or weekly routines.
+6. Schedule exercises by adding them to your daily or weekly routines.

 ## License